Wow, what a month!

 I reached out to Marren through her blog: and she generously agreed to a 1 hour Skype Call.

-I will not go into further details here as I covered the majority of our discussion in this podcast episode, but let’s just say it was eye opening.
+I will not go into further details here as I covered the majority of our discussion in the latest podcast episode, but let’s just say it was eye opening.

 DAVE NEVOGT (FOUNDER OF HUBSTAFF)